xregistry/spec/core/spec.md

 On update requests, similar serialization rules apply.
 However, rather than these headers being REQUIRED, the client would only need to include those top-level attributes that they would like to change.
-But, including unchanged attributes MAY is permissible.
-Any attributes not included in request messages MUST remain unchanged in the server.
+But, including unchanged attributes MAY be done.
+Any attributes not included in request messages MUST be interpreted as a request to leave their values unchanged.
 Using a value of `null` indicates a request to delete that attribute.

 Any top-level map attributes that appear as HTTP headers MUST be included in their entirety and any missing keys MUST be interpreted as a request to